KaEerola/IceLime/retro.md

 - We were able to get difficult functionalities work

 In the end, we were able to fix our Pylint errors and get everything to work the way we intended it to.
+The biggest persisting issues came from robot tests failing, which caused several broken pushes with always something else to fix.
+This was eventually fixed by running the tests locally before pushing, but the temptation to just push directly still remained.
 We started to check and fix Pylint errors as they appeared, instead of fixing the errors right before pushing to GitHub.
 As the sprints went on, we improved on writing more descriptive commit messages.